-The intertidal sites, chosen to represent the main benthic habitats in the estuary, showed muddier sediments in the estuary's main deposition zone (upper estuary Site B - mean 24.7% mud) and sandier sediments in the lower estuary (Site A - mean 5.5% mud).
-In terms of potential for ecological effects, the moderate-high mud content at Site B indicates a moderate stress on a number of aquatic organisms caused by the indicator exceeding preference levels for some species and a risk of sensitive macroinverte-brate species being lost, especially if nutrient loads elevated.
-Site A should have a balanced community with no, or minor, stress caused by the indicator on any aquatic organisms (Robertson et al. 2016b).
+The intertidal sites, chosen to represent the main benthic habitats in the estuary, showed a moderate mud content (16-26% mud), with slightly muddier sediments in the estuary's main deposition zone (Site B - mean 23% mud) and sandier sediments in the lower estuary (Site A - mean 19% mud).
+The mud contents for Sites A and B indicate a moderate potential for stress on a number of aquatic organisms caused by the indicator exceeding preference levels for some species and a risk of sensitive macroinvertebrate species being lost, especially if nutrient loads elevated (Robertson et al. 2016b).